danielkorzekwa/bayes-scala/README.md

 	1,2,won,0
 	1,2,won,1
 	2,3,lost,1
-	1,2,?,2 //This game has not been played yet and we would like to infer the likelihood of the its outcome.
+	1,2,?,2 //This game has not been played yet and we would like to infer the likelihood of its outcome.
 	1,3,lost,2
 	2,3,won,2